Rhode Island First-Time Home Buyer: 2023 Programs and Grants

 In addition, most programs let you use gifted money or down payment assistance (DPA) to cover your down payment and closing costs.
 Depending on the mortgage loan you choose, you could potentially get into your new house with minimal cash out of pocket.

-If you’re unsure which program to choose for your first mortgage, your lender can help you find the right match based on your finances and home buying goals.
+If you’re unsure which program to choose for your first mortgage, your lender and real estate agent can help you find the right match based on your finances and home buying goals.

 RI first-time home buyer programs